SamSamhuns/yolov5_export_cpu/README.md

 # YOLOv5 CPU Export and OpenVINO Inference

-Documentation on exporting YOLOv5 models for fast CPU inference using Intel's OpenVINO framework (Tested on v5.0 release)
+Documentation on exporting YOLOv5 models for fast CPU inference using Intel's OpenVINO framework (Tested on commits up to August 16, 2021)

 ## Google Colab Conversion